parsaeisa/Notes/Software engineering/Database/readme.md

 There are some other methods that I think should always be called when defining a transaction.
 `tx.Rollback()` and `tx.Commit()` .

+## Prepare statement

+Prepare statement is a query that you compile once and then the database stores it desired form.
+Then you just change values in that query and is not being compiled for many times.

+This can reduce compilation time of a query.

 ## Connection

 Our project's connection to the database server is configurable.

 Here is some parameters that can be configured :

+## Index

+Indexes are datastructures that DBMS to find a record in table without scanning all rows.
+So it makes querying faster.

+Indexing must be the first solution that comes to mind when the DBMS scan all rows in a table.

+There are different types of indexes.